Angels manager Ron Washington recovering from quadruple bypass heart surgery

 With a young roster after Shohei Ohtani’s departure in free agency and with three-time AL MVP Mike Trout limited to 29 games because of injuries, the Angels went 63-99 last year to set a franchise record for losses in Washington’s first season as their manager.
 They were 36-38 before Washington left the dugout this year, and went into Monday night’s game 25-31 with Ray Montgomery filling in for him.

+“His face lit up.
+It was good just to have him around.
+I know being in the clubhouse and being back around the team, it was good for him,” Montgomery said Monday.
+“I think the nature of how it happened and everything happened so quickly, guys didn’t get a chance to really see him off."

-Rangers manager Bruce Bochy, who led them to their first World Series title two years ago, is the next oldest manager in the majors.
-The four-time World Series champion, who turned 70 in April, came into the interview room and went onto the podium to give Washington a hug while telling him it was great to see him.
+Rangers manager Bruce Bochy, who led Texas to its first World Series title two years ago, is the next oldest manager in the majors.
+The four-time World Series champion, who turned 70 in April, came into the interview room and went onto the podium to give Washington a hug.

+“Yeah, it was good to see him, wasn’t it?,” Bochy said.
+“I like Wash a lot.
+As I told him, it is good to him in a uniform.
+It seems like he’s doing well.”

 AP MLB: https://apnews.com/hub/mlb